qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/start-of-day.md

 ## Daily overview

 - [ ] Create space for questions or discussion.
-- [ ] Review the modules we'll be tackling today.
+- [ ] Review the modules we will be tackling today.
 - [ ] Review communication guidelines from the workshop overview slides.